-Table 26Objectives and performance targets, means of achieving them and assessing achievement for community land categorised as General Community Use
+Table 26 Objectives and performance targets, means of achieving them and assessing achievement for community land categorised as General Community Use

 Management Issues Objectives and Performance Targets Means of achievement of objectives Manner of assessment of performance Recreation Zoning Ensure that zoning reflects the purpose of Crown land and the categorisation of community land Rezone the part of the Macquarie Park zoned RU2 and categorised as Park to RE1 Public Recreation.
 RU2 Rural Landscape rezoned to RE1 Public Recreation Restaurant/ café lease Provide opportunities for indoor and outdoor dining and refreshments in the park Invite tenders for the restaurant lease prior to expiry.
 Council to work with tenants to renovate to improve the external and internal appearance of the building.
+Lease agreement in place Paddle sports clubhouse Provide storage and facilities for Paddle Sport Club members and other members of the public when booking/hiring the facilities Construct the Windsor Paddle Sports Clubhouse Club house built

-Lease agreement in place Northern grassed area Increase opportunities for use of the northern grassed area Publicise the availability of the northern grassed area for suitable activities requiring a large, flat space such as events, sporting activities Increased use of the northern grassed area Off-leash dog exercise Provide well-managed off-leash areas with signage if appropriate.
-Consider a designated off-leash dog exercise area away from popular picnic areas Off-leash dog exercise area established if appropriate Waste management Minimise waste Provide rubbish bins in the northern grassed area Rubbish bins in place Access Unauthorised vehicle access to the northern grassed area Minimise unauthorised vehicle access to the northern grassed area Construct/designate a new parking area in the south-east corner of the northern grassed area with a suitable vehicle restriction method No unauthorised vehicles on the northern grassed area Open space L Northern grassed area Increase opportunities for use of the northern Remove dumped/excess sandstone in the middle of the grassed area Sandstone removed grassed area Remove containers used to store watercraft Containers removed Maintenance Ensure quality open space for recreational Continue daily cleaning of the park and other maintenance tasks Positive community feedback and community use Remove weeds (bindii, khaki weed) in the grass Reduction in weeds in grass Park boundary Improve separation of the park from adjoining land uses Liaise with the adjoining farm owner(s) to better delineate the north-eastern boundary of the park with adjoining farmland Boundary between the park and farmland is clear Natural - - - -
+Management Issues Objectives and Performance Targets Means of achievement of objectives Manner of assessment of performance Screen/landscape the new paddle clubhouse with vegetation and ensure security to discourage vandalism Club house screened Northern grassed area Increase opportunities for use of the northern grassed area Publicise the availability of the northern grassed area for suitable activities requiring a large, flat space such as events, sporting activities Increased use of the northern grassed area Off-leash dog exercise Provide well- managed off-leash areas with signage if appropriate.
+Consider a designated off- leash dog exercise area away from popular picnic areas Off-leash dog exercise area established if appropriate Waste management Minimise waste Provide rubbish bins in the northern grassed area.
+Consider installation of compacting bins.
+Rubbish bins in place Access Unauthorised vehicle access to the northern grassed area Minimise unauthorised vehicle access to the northern grassed area Construct/designate a new parking area in the south- east corner of the northern grassed area with a suitable vehicle restriction method No unauthorised vehicles on the northern grassed area Open Space Northern grassed area Increase opportunities for use of the northern grassed area Remove dumped/excess sandstone in the middle of the grassed area Sandstone removed Remove containers used to store watercraft Containers removed Maintenance Ensure quality open space for recreational Continue daily cleaning of the par and other maintenance tasks rk Positive community feedback and community use Remove weeds (bindii, khaki weed in the grass d) Reduction in weeds in grass

+Management Issues Objectives and Performance Targets objectives Manner of assessment of performance Park boundary Improve separation of the park from adjoining land uses Liaise with the adjoining farm owner(s) to better delineate the north-eastern boundary of the park with adjoining farmland Boundary between the park and farmland is clear Natural - - - -